SS Kaiser Wilhelm der Grosse: Career

 The NDL took the competition even further.
 1901 saw the addition to their fleet of another four-funnel liner, named in honour of Crown Prince William, heir to the German throne, and they subsequently commissioned another two superliners, and of 1903 and 1907 respectively.
-From 1904 to 1907 the east-bound speed rekord was held by SS Kaiser Wilhelm II.
+From 1904 to 1907 the east-bound speed record was held by SS Kaiser Wilhelm II.
 The company stated that the four liners were of the renowned Kaiser class and decided to market them as the Four Flyers, a reference to their speed and associations with the Blue Riband.

 In June 1900 at her quay in Hoboken, New Jersey, Kaiser Wilhelm der Grosse was the victim of a fire which killed one hundred staff who were trying to remove the threat as the ship was towed to safety in the Hudson River.
 Six years later, on 21 November 1906, she was in collision with the Royal Mail Steam Packet Company liner in Cherbourg Harbour.
 Five passengers aboard Kaiser Wilhelm der Grosse and three crewmen aboard Orinoco were killed, and Orinocos clipper bow made a 8 m tear in the starboard side of Kaiser Wilhelm der Grosses hull.
 A court of inquiry found Kaiser Wilhelm der Grosse wholly responsible for the collision.
 New York City mayor William Jay Gaynor was embarking on a European vacation when he was shot aboard the ship on 9 August 1910.

 A technological evolution of steamships soon made NDL's express steamers outdated.
 Cunard's and outmatched their German rivals in all fields, and when the future White Star's entered service in 1911, luxury on the high seas was taken one step further.
 As a result, Kaiser Wilhelm der Grosse was rebuilt in 1913 to carry third-class passengers only.
 It seemed that her glory was fading regardless of her career as the first "four stacker".
 From 26 January 1907, she was charged with carrying passengers between the Mediterranean Sea and New York, effectively ending the public career of the first of the "four flyers".